 Collaborating across worldviews to build adaptive capacity in the face of change

 Welcome to the Manager Climate Corps (MCC) program!
-This program was created by the University of Hawaiʻi at Hilo (UH Hilo) as member of the Pacific Islands Climate Science Center (PI-CSC), which is a partnership between the U.S. Geological Survey and a university consortium that includes the University of Hawaiʻi at Mānoa (the consortium lead) and the University of Guam, in addition to UH Hilo.
-Each partner brings unique roles to the PI-CSC and develops regionally specific programs, projects, and products.
-Overall, the PI-CSC develops research products (information, tools, and techniques) that strengthen the capacities of natural and cultural resource managers across the Pacific to anticipate and adapt to climate change impacts.
+This program was created by the University of Hawaiʻi at Hilo (UH Hilo) as member of the Pacific Islands Climate Adaptation Science Center (PI-CASC), which is a partnership between the U.S. Geological Survey and a university consortium that includes the University of Hawaiʻi at Mānoa (the consortium lead) and the University of Guam, in addition to UH Hilo.
+Each partner brings unique roles to the PI-CASC and develops regionally specific programs, projects, and products.
+Overall, the PI-CASC develops research products (information, tools, and techniques) that strengthen the capacities of natural and cultural resource managers across the Pacific to anticipate and adapt to climate change impacts.
 The Department of the Interior (DOI) has established a network of eight DOI Climate Adaptation Science Centers (CASCs), including the PI-CASC.
 The U.S. Geological Survey (USGS), manages the CASCs on behalf of the DOI through the National Climate Adaptation Science Center.